 With supply management and collective marketing, milk producers have a sustainable agricultural model that encourages the consumption of local products.
 In fact, they produce just enough milk to meet the demand of Canadian consumers.
 By concentrating almost exclusively on the local market, they avoid transporting milk products over thousands of kilometres for export.

-Furthermore, dairy sector emissions, as concerns manure management and enteric fermentation, accounted for 1.7% of the total emissions in 2007, considering that data on farming soil management is not disaggregated.
-Greenhouse gas emissions (GHG) in the dairy sector fell by 20% between 1981 and 2006 thanks to environmental efforts made by milk producers and improved productivity of dairy herds.
+Furthermore, Quebec’s inventory shows that enteric fermentation attributable to dairy and beef cattle accounts for 3.7% of provincial emissions and that these emissions decreased by 9.5% from 1990 to 2016.
+Greenhouse gas emissions (GHG) in the dairy sector fell by 8.7% between 2011 and 2016 thanks to environmental efforts made by milk producers and improved productivity of dairy herds.
 Milk producers produce all of the milk needed to fulfill the demand of their consumers, but with a lot less cows than before.

 Producers are active in water management projects adopting soil conservation practices and setting up buffer strips.